The Hochschild Complex of a Finite Tensor Category: Introduction and outlook

 \section{Introduction and outlook}

-In this article, we investigate the Hochschild complex for a class of linear categories relevant in the representation theory of finite-dimensional Hopf algebras and for the construction of topological field theories, namely \emph{finite tensor categories} as introduced in \cite{etinghofostrik}.
-These are linear Abelian monoidal categories with an exact tensor product which satisfy finiteness conditions and are rigid.
-They are \emph{not} assumed to be semisimple.
-By the Hochschild complex of a finite tensor category $\cat{C}$ (or more generally any linear category) we understand the differential graded vector space given by the derived coend
+In this article, we prove several results for the Hochschild complex of a class of linear categories relevant in the representation theory of finite groups (or, more generally, finite-dimensional Hopf algebras) and for the construction of topological field theories and modular functors, namely \emph{finite tensor categories} as introduced in \cite{etinghofostrik}.
+These are linear Abelian monoidal categories with an exact tensor product which satisfy finiteness conditions and are rigid (we will additionally assume throughout that the base field is algebraically closed).
+Finite tensor categories are \emph{not} assumed to be semisimple.
+By the Hochschild complex of a finite tensor category $\cat{C}$ (or more generally any linear category) we understand the differential graded vector space given by the homotopy coend

-over the endomorphism spaces $\cat{C}(X,X)$ of projective objects $X$ (depending on the terminology one prefers, one might also call this the Hochschild complex of the category $\Proj \cat{C} \subset \cat{C}$ of projective objects).
-Derived coends and Hochschild homology are recalled in Section~\ref{secderivedenrichedcoends}.
-If $\cat{C}$ is written as finite-dimensional modules over a finite-dimensional algebra $A$, then \eqref{vsontoruseqn} is equivalent to the Hochschild complex of $A$ \cite{mcarthy,keller}.
+over the endomorphism spaces $\cat{C}(X,X)$ of projective objects $X$ in $\cat{C}$ (depending on the terminology that one prefers, one might also call this the Hochschild complex of the category $\Proj \cat{C} \subset \cat{C}$ of projective objects).
+Homotopy coends and Hochschild homology are recalled in Section~\ref{secderivedenrichedcoends}.
+If $\cat{C}$ is written as finite-dimensional modules over a finite-dimensional algebra $A$, then \eqref{vsontoruseqn} is equivalent to the Hochschild complex of $A$ \cite{mcarthy,keller}.\\

-Let us give a summary of our main results before stating them in detail: \begin{itemize} \item We construct a canonical homotopy coherent projective action of the mapping class group $\SL(2,\mathbb{Z})$ of the torus on the Hochschild complex of a (not necessarily semisimple) modular category (Theorem~\ref{thmsl2z}), a special type of finite tensor category intimately related to the theory of modular functors. \item Moreover, we exhibit an $E_2$-commutative multiplication on this complex (Theorem~\ref{thmverlindealge2}). \end{itemize} From the perspective of the theory of modular functors \cite{baki}, these two results suggest to think of the Hochschild complex of a modular category as a \emph{derived conformal block}.
+While we also investigate the Hochschild complex for general finite tensor categories, our main results apply to a certain class of finite tensor categories particularly relevant in quantum topology, especially in the study of Hopf algebras and vertex operator algebras, namely \emph{modular categories} \cite{turaev,huang,egno}, i.e.\ finite tensor categories with braiding and ribbon structure such that the braiding is non-degenerate meaning that the only objects that trivially double braid with all other objects are finite direct sums of the unit.
+Note that this notion of modularity does not include semisimplicity.

+For a semisimple modular category $\cat{C}$, the Hochschild complex is equivalent to its zeroth homology, i.e.\ the vector space $\int^{X \in \cat{C}}\cat{C}(X,X)$.
+This vector space arises by evaluation of the Reshetikhin-Turaev topological field theory for $\cat{C}$ on the torus; we refer to \cite{rt1,rt2,turaev} for the Reshetikhin-Turaev construction and to \cite{BDSPV15} for the classification of 3-2-1-dimensional topological field theories by semisimple modular categories.
+This topological perspective on semisimple modular categories has two immediate consequences: \begin{enumerate}[label={\normalfont(\arabic*)}]